 Final thoughts

 Interactive video isn’t about to herald the death knell of traditional, linear video just yet.
 But it does provide a different option (quite literally in some cases!) that can not only promote brand awareness and loyalty, but also give marketers the opportunity to capture valuable data insights and instant feedback via each personalised viewing journey.
-This is a gold mine of information that can be ploughed back into your sales and marketing strategies to increase conversions further.
+This is a gold mine of information that can be ploughed back into your sales and marketing strategies to increase conversions even further.

 Whether you’re a retailer, an educator, in sales, recruitment, or entertainment, interactive video has much to offer as an alternative means of grabbing your audience’s attention.
-With the average attention span now said to be just over 8 seconds, marketers need all the help they can get!